Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 The corresponding temperatures relevant to the left and the right moving modes in the dual $CFT_{1+1}$ with a conserved angular momentum defined on the cylinder (twisted) are described as \cite {Chaturvedi:2016opa,Jain:2017uhe,Malvimat:2018ood}

-To obtain the minimal entanglement wedge cross section in this bulk geometry, we map the BTZ metric in eq. (\ref{non-ext}) to the Poincar\'{e} patch of the $AdS_3$ space time as follows
+To obtain the extremal entanglement wedge cross section (EWCS) in this bulk geometry, we map the rotating BTZ metric in eq. (\ref{non-ext}) to the Poincar\'{e} patch of the $AdS_3$ space time as follows

 where $u_{\pm}=\phi \pm t$.
 The resulting $AdS_3$ metric in the Poincar\'{e} coordinates is then given by